Nanotechnology education: Brazil

+Accreditation and quality standards

+Nanotechnology engineering programs in the United States are eligible for accreditation through ABET (Accreditation Board for Engineering and Technology), which evaluates programs against criteria developed by engineering and scientific professional bodies.
+In Europe, programs may seek accreditation under the EUR-ACE framework.
+Researchers at Northwestern University developed a curriculum rubric for post-secondary nanotechnology degree programs based on a set of "big ideas" in nanoscale science and engineering identified through a series of national workshops, providing one of the few published frameworks for evaluating program content across institutions.
+The absence of universally agreed-upon learning outcomes for nanotechnology graduates has been identified as a recurring challenge, with ongoing debate about whether standalone nanotechnology degrees or nano-concentrations within existing engineering disciplines better serve both students and employers.

 Nanotechnology in schools

 In recent years, there has been a growing interest in introducing nanoscience and nanotechnology in grade schools, especially at the high school level.
 In the United States, although very few high schools officially offer a two-semester course in nanotechnology, “nano” concepts are bootstrapped and taught during traditional science classes using a number of educational resources and hands-on activities developed by dedicated non-profit organizations, such as: